dtcenter/METplus/docs/Users_Guide/installation.rst

     Files with the version number in the name, i.e. sample_data-data_assimilation-4.0.tgz, have been updated since the last major release.
-Files without the version number in the file name have not changed since the last major release and could be skipped if the data was already obtained with the previous release.
+Files without the version number in the file name have not changed since the last major release and can be skipped if the data have already been obtained with a previous release.

 METplus Wrappers directory structure